-Pursuant to the terms of USF's and Yellow Roadway's respective by-laws, only the business that is specified in the "Notice of Special Meeting of Stockholders" may be presented at the special meetings and no other matters may properly be brought before the special meetings.
+Pursuant to the terms of USF's by-laws, only the business that is specified in the "Notice of Special Meeting of Stockholders" may be presented at the USF special meeting and no other matters may properly be brought before the special meeting.

 Any adjournment may be made from time to time by approval of the holders of common stock representing a majority of the votes present in person or by proxy at the special meeting, whether or not a quorum exists, without further notice other than by an announcement made at the special meeting.
-If a quorum is not present at either the Yellow Roadway or USF special meeting, holders of common stock of the relevant company may be asked to vote on a proposal to adjourn or postpone the relevant special meeting to solicit additional proxies.
-If a quorum is not present at the Yellow Roadway special meeting, the officers of the company or the holders of a majority of the shares entitled to vote who are present in person or by proxy at the meeting may adjourn or postpone the meeting.
+If a quorum is not present at the USF special meeting, USF stockholders may be asked to vote on a proposal to adjourn or postpone the special meeting to solicit additional proxies.
 If a quorum is not present at the USF special meeting, the holders of a majority of the shares entitled to vote who are present in person or by proxy may adjourn the meeting.
-If a quorum is present at either of the special meetings but there are not sufficient votes at the time of the special meeting to approve the other proposal(s), holders of the common stock of the relevant company may also be asked to vote on a proposal to approve the adjournment or postponement of the special meeting to permit further solicitation of proxies.
+If a quorum is present at the USF special meeting, but there are not sufficient votes at the time of the special meeting to approve the other proposal, holders of the common stock of the relevant company may also be asked to vote on a proposal to approve the adjournment or postponement of the special meeting to permit further solicitation of proxies.